Neville Bonney

-Neville B. Bonney (born in 1939) is a South Australian pioneering native plant expert, ethnobotanist and published author of some 20 texts on Australian native plants (see bibliography).
+Neville B. Bonney OAM (born in 1939) is a South Australian pioneering native plant expert, ethnobotanist and published author of some 20 texts on Australian native plants (see bibliography).

-A seed collector, plant propagator, and plant nursery manager, he has extensive knowledge in farming plants for timber, flowers, wild foods, firewood and other purposes.
+A seed collector, plant propagator and has previously owned and operated a native plant nursery, he has extensive knowledge in farming plants for timber, flowers, wild foods, firewood and other purposes.

-In 2021 he published ‘From One Small Seed a Forest Is Born’ a comprehensive guide to Australian native plants and their seeds, covering more than 700 species from 63 families and 240 genera.
+In 2021 he published From One Small Seed a Forest Is Born, a comprehensive guide to Australian native plants and their seeds, covering more than 700 species from 63 families and 240 genera.

-His most recent book Ancient Flora of the Northern Flinders Ranges was published in 2023 and focused on South Australia's desert flora.
+His most recent book Ancient Flora of the Northern Flinders Ranges, was published in 2023 and focused on South Australia's desert flora.

 Bonney is an advocate for the commercialisation of "useful" indigenous flora, including wattleseed and has promoted the production and development of markets for "bush foods" in Australia and beyond.